presslabs/gitium/gitium/readme.txt

 2. Extract the `gitium.zip` archive into the `/wp-content/plugins/` directory;
 3. Activate the plugin through the 'Plugins' menu in WordPress.

-Alternatively go into your WordPress dashboard and click on Plugins -> Add Plugin and search for `Gitium`.
-Then click on Install, then on Activate Now.
+Alternatively, go into your WordPress dashboard and click on Plugins -> Add Plugin and search for `Gitium`.
+Then, click on Install and, after that, on Activate Now.

 = Usage =

-Activate the plugin and follow the on screen instructions under the `Code` menu.
+Activate the plugin and follow the on-screen instructions under the `Code` menu.

-_IMPORTANT_: Gitium does its best not to version your WordPress core neither your `/wp-content/uploads` folder.
+_IMPORTANT_: Gitium does its best not to version your WordPress core, neither your `/wp-content/uploads` folder.

 == Frequently Asked Questions ==